 - identifying and changing factors that may affect your pain

 - improving your quality of life and movement

 - understanding medication

-The PMP runs four to five times a year at Overdale.
+The Pain Management Programme runs four times a year at Overdale.

-The course takes place on a Monday and Tuesday from 8.30am to 3.30pm over four weeks.
+The course takes place over a Monday and Tuesday from 8.30am to 3.30pm and runs over four weeks.

 - start taking a new medication